 ~ Daughter June Alice (Bailey) Wilt ~

-They resided in Fairmont, Marion County, WV and had two daughters, Sandra McGushin and Barbara Kasa.
+They resided for years in Fairmont, Marion County, WV and produced two daughters together, Sandra Jean McGushin and Barbara Kasa.